jywu20/Notes/Computer Science/Circuit/HDL.md

 Digital circuits are more flexible - sometimes too flexible, and we'd like something that can emulate any other circuits, executing a RTL "computational graph" just like a CPU executing instructions.
-There are many ways to do this, and the most important one currently is known as field programmable gate array (FPGA).
+There are many ways to do this (and these solutions are known as programmable logic devices, PLD), and the most important one currently is known as field programmable gate array (FPGA).